 Donald Trump, his base is rock solid with him.

-He's still with them.
+He's still with him.

-We're running like we're the underdog, we're behind.
+We're running like we're the underdoor.

-The media is biased, and they're just showing us that's why people have to come to your show to get the truth.
+That's why people have to come to your show to get the truth.

-But Donald Trump, as Scott said, as the economy recovers, as the country reopens, and they see Donald Trump fighting for them personally once again, we can get re-elected, but we can't take it for granted right now.
+But Donald Trump, as Scott said, as the economy recovers, as the country reopens, and they see Donald Trump fighting for them personally once again, we can get reelected.

-I don't take any election for I don't take any election for granted.
+I don't take any election for granted.

 That's how I feel.

-I believe, and all of us believe, that if the Republican Party had paid Mr. Steele through an organization money to dig up dirt on Hillary Clinton, and he used a Russian to create a bunch of garbage, it was used to get a warrant against a Clinton campaign operative, you'd have a little different of view of this.
+I believe, and all of us believe, that if the Republican Party had paid Mr. Steele through an organization money to dig up dirt on Hillary Clinton and he used a Russian to create a bunch of garbage, it was used to get a warrant against a Clinton campaign operative, you'd have a little different view of this.

-That you would be raising holy hell, and all your friends in the media would be front page news everywhere.
+And all your friends in the media would be front page news everywhere.

 Treason.